Health Resources

 • For cyanotic heart disease patients, be aware of potential oxygen needs during flights

-• Use support stockings and take aspirin or equivalent unless your doctor advises against it
+• Use support stockings and take aspirin or an equivalent unless your doctor advises against it

 Diet